Kingsville Weather Forecast For The Week Ahead - NewsBreak

 Kingsville Weather Forecast For The Week Ahead

-KINGSVILLE, TX(Updated at 8am ET)Here's your weather forecast for the next four days.
+KINGSVILLE, OH(Updated at 8am ET)Here's your weather forecast for the next four days.

 Sunny during the day; while mostly clear overnight